geobyjmh/R_Programming_Playground/README.md

 # explore_data
 look at view(), glimpse(), head(), class(), length(), names(), unique(), complete.cases()

+## regression
+This is were I have played with linear regression.
+You can change the speard of the random numbers for y = x+random and see how this effect the p-value, R2 valuse and the residuals.

 # Resources
 Book - “R for Data Science” by Wickham, Cetinkaya-Rundel, and Grolemund. https://amzn.eu/d/1dTMDCI